rudikershaw/client-git-hooks/README.md

 git config hooks.allowbigfiles true
 ```

-Or if you need to change the maximum file size you cannot
+Or if you need to change the maximum file size you can

 ```
 git config hooks.maxfilesize $x